-There is a marked passive approach to equality in these plans.
-For example, while environmental issues are noted the effects on people are rarely mentioned.
-However, there is reason to believe that the plan has positive aspects, but these need to be better reviewed within the plan.
+There is reason to believe that the plan has positive aspects, but these need to be better reviewed within the plan.
 By virtue of their close proximity to key public transport routes, new homes will also have contributed to maximising access to travel and employment, yet this is not specifically mentioned.

-Recommendation: that the relevant people factors are included in the site allocation assessment framework.
+The relevant people factors are included in the Site Allocation Assessment Framework.